 ACT Reading loves to “split hairs,” so don’t assume that having a rough idea of a word’s meaning will be good enough.
 Sometimes it will.
 But often, it won’t.
-Throughout the entire exam, you must always be thinking carefully about a words’ EXACT dictionary definitions.
-Always remember: this test will deny you points based on so-called “minor technicalities.”
-Often, the difference between the wrong and right answer will be the fact that a SINGLE WORD in one of those answer choices is off by just an inch.
+Throughout the entire exam, you must always be thinking carefully about a word’s EXACT dictionary definition/s.
+Remember: this test will deny you points based on so-called “minor technicalities.”
+Often, the difference between the wrong and right answer will be the fact that a SINGLE WORD in one of those answer choices is off by “just an inch.”

 *Extreme Literalness: Don’t “interpret”.
 Don’t “read between the lines”.
 Don’t draw “inferences” (in the usual sense of the word – more on inferences later).
 Don’t read subjectively, but rather objectively.
 Base your understanding of the text on the PLAIN MEANING of the words that ACTUALLY APPEAR in the text, nothing more, nothing less.
 In summary, don’t be creative; don’t “think for yourself.”
 Rather, read like a robot: force yourself to only “see” what is ACTUALLY ON THE PAGE.

-Especially on fiction, the literal approach is very different from what most students experience in the classroom, where many teachers encourage students to interpret texts in a subjective, creative way that makes the writing personally meaningful.
-But I guarantee you that the literal style of reading is exactly what the ACT Reading section rewards.
+Especially on fiction, the literal approach is very different from what most students experience in the classroom, where many teachers encourage students to interpret texts in a subjective, creative way that makes the writing personally meaningful to them.
+On the other hand, the literal style of reading is exactly what the ACT Reading section rewards.
 (And the more personalized style of Reading encouraged in many classrooms is exactly what ACT Reading punishes!)

 “But wait…all of this over-the-top attention to detail sounds like it would slow me down, not speed me up!
 How in the world can mastering Hyper-Literal Reading increase my SPEED?“